Using spatial analysis to explore environment and sustainability

 - Approximation of topographic surfaces from Digital Elevation Models

 - Handling uncertainty in GIS and environmental models

 - Remote sensing, GIS and elephant studies in Africa

-- Salish Sucker habitat modeling and assessment
+- Salish Sucker habitat modeling and assessment in British Columbia

 - Spatial risk assessment of West Nile Virus in British Columbia